|

 Gathered wheat stalks for fall decor.

-Once gathered you need to clean them and I suggest doing them outside as the plants are wild and may have bugs, mine had a ladybug and an ant.
-They weren’t prickly at all.
+Once gathered you need to clean the stalks of wheat.
+I recommend picking and sorting through the wheat outside.
+The plant may have bugs, my wheat had a ladybug and an ant.

-Go through each shaft of wheat removing all the lower leaves, tossing out any broken or miscoloured stems.
+Go through each shaft of wheat removing all the lower leaves, and tossing out any broken or miscolored stems.

 Cleaning wheat stalk stems for DIY fall decorating

-Once you have the extra leaves removed, place the stalk ends in water.
+Once you have the wheat picked through and the extra leaves removed, place the stalk ends in water.
+At this point, I brought mine into the house and used my kitchen sink.
 Although I know they get rained on, I wasn’t comfortable immersing the fresh grain ends in water so I kept them dry.

 Fresh wheat stalks being cleaned for fall decorating.